Put simply it is “all data is equal.” As per usual it’s more complicated than that and I hope to make it more clear.

 - ILECs use their monopolies to shut down competition.

 Net Neutrality is a side effect of the consolidation of ILECs and the assertion of ISPs that Internet connectivity should be stratified.
-It is in the public interest that all non-Internet-malicious data be treated as the same.
+It is in the public interest that all non-malicious data be treated as the same.
 To choose otherwise will stifle competition and violate free exchange of ideas that the Internet allows.